lextm/jekyll-theme-chirpy/_posts/2012-3-30-touch-mouse-mate-fatter-installers-but-smoother-experience.md

 permalink: /touch-mouse-mate-fatter-installers-but-smoother-experience-62030cdf0c90
 excerpt_separator: <!--more-->
 ---
 If you subscribed to Touch Mouse Mate CodePlex homepage for every changes, you will notice that recently though the binary version number remains, the installers have been updated several times.
-That’s because I was tuning the installation experience step by step.
+That's because I was tuning the installation experience step by step.
 <!--more-->

 The following changes have been made,

 * .NET Framework 4.0 and Visual C++ 2010 runtime have been bundled in TMM installers.
-This increases the size of both installers significantly, but end users needn’t to find such dependencies themselves (especially when they are not IT experts).
+This increases the size of both installers significantly, but end users needn't to find such dependencies themselves (especially when they are not IT experts).
 * If TMM is still running, the installers provide an option to help kill it before installing/uninstalling.
 * The 64 bit installer will refuse to run on 32 bit Windows.
 * Windows XP SP3 is now the oldest Windows version supported.